Armenia–Turkey relations: 2021–2025 normalization process

 In December 2021, Armenia and Turkey appointed special envoys to discuss steps for normalization of their relations: former U.S. ambassador Serdar Kılıç is Turkey's representative for Armenia, and vice president of Armenian Parliament Ruben Rubinyan is Armenia's representative for Turkey.
 They first met in Moscow on 14 January 2022.
 Their second meeting happened in Vienna on 24 February 2022, Their third meeting was met in Vienna on 3 May 2022, Their fourth meeting was met in Vienna on 1 July 2022, The 5th meeting was held on 30 July 2024, on the Armenia–Turkey border. with positive reactions from European Commission spokesman Peter Stano, NATO Secretary General's Special Representative for the Caucasus and Central Asia, Javier Colomina, Turkish pro-government newspapers, and senior fellow of Carnegie Europe Thomas de Waal.
-Azerbaijani Deputy Minister of Foreign Affairs Khalaf Khalafov also welcomed the start of the normalization process.
+Azerbaijani Deputy Minister of Foreign Affairs Khalaf Khalafov also welcomed the start of the normalisation process.
 On 12 March 2022, Turkish Foreign Minister Mevlüt Çavuşoğlu met with his Armenian counterpart Ararat Mirzoyan for "useful and constructive" talks in an effort to restore ties after decades of hostility.
 The two met at the Antalya Diplomacy Forum.
 On 11 July 2022, Prime Minister Pashinyan had a telephone conversation with the Turkish President Recep Tayyip Erdogan for the first time.

 After having imposed a ban on Turkish products in response to Turkish participation in the 2020 Karabakh war, on 1 January 2022, Armenia lifted that embargo on Turkey following the start of talks with Turkey.

 On 6 October 2022, Armenian prime minister Nikol Pashinyan and Turkish president Recep Tayyip Erdoğan met face-to-face for the first time in Prague during the European Political Community meeting.

 In February 2023, Pashinyan called Erdoğan to express condolences regarding the 2023 Turkey–Syria earthquake and said that Armenia is ready to help Turkey.
 A border crossing was opened to allow the passage of humanitarian aid from Armenia to Turkey.
 On 15 February 2023 Armenian Foreign Minister Ararat Mirzoyan met with his Turkish counterpart Mevlüt Çavuşoğlu in Ankara, and reiterated Armenia's readiness to aid in the disaster relief efforts.

 On 25 March 2023, the Armenian and Turkish national football teams had a match in Vazgen Sargsyan Republican Stadium in Yerevan for the UEFA Euro 2024 qualifiers which led to comparisons with the "football diplomacy" of 2008 and 2009.

 On 3 June 2023, Armenian Prime Minister Pashinyan visited Ankara to attend the third inauguration of Recep Tayyip Erdoğan, the first visit by an Armenian leader in a decade.

 Armenian Prime Minister Nikol Pashinyan met with Turkish President Recep Tayyip Erdoğan in Istanbul on 20 June 2025.